73455cONRaDJ/L1ep4OQXrbY/muANPO/4dF/pJANR/cloud-native-technologies_LNWI3_1742354151.md

 __If you are an author and believe your work has been plagiarized on Hacking the Cloud, please submit an [issue](https://github.com/Hacking-the-Cloud/hackingthe.cloud/issues) on GitHub and it will be taken down quickly.__

-There is one exception to this policy; If you are the original author of the article or blog post, you are welcome to copy the contents of it and include it here on Hacking the Cloud.
-This rule is intended to make it easy for authors to contribute their work without having to go through the trouble of editing/changing it.
-If it is later determined that the submitter is not the original author, the work will be removed.

 ## Content Removal Policy